semmelsamu/imagescaled/README.md

     - Type: `int`
     - Default: `86400` (= 1 day)
 - `$max_size`
     - The maximum size of an image's edge.
-If set to `false`, images don't have a maximum size.
-This is not recommended.
+If set to `false`, images don't have a maximum size (not recommended).
     - Type: `bool|int`
     - Default: `2000`